IS MY CHILD READY FOR SCHOOL?

 Consider social skills like the ability to get along with other children.
 Or skills like being able to open a zipper or hold a pencil.
 Without these types of skills, sitting and listening to a teacher and participating in learning activities are all that much more difficult.
 They can be the difference between a child who thrives and a child who feels overwhelmed by the school experience.

 Think of all the things your child will learn in their first year of school.
 Think of all the experiences they will have.
-Without the basic school readiness skills, they can become frustrated at school.
+Without the basic school transition skills, they can become frustrated at school.
 Maybe they will not be able to follow the teacher’s instructions or effectively communicate what they need.
 This puts them on the back foot, working much harder than their peers to catch up.
 This can also affect children beyond the first year of school, carrying through their many years of education.

-School readiness is not about deciding when a child is ready to start school.
+The school transition process is not about deciding when a child is ready to start school.
 It is about setting your child up for success.

 There are physical, social, and developmental factors that combine to determine school readiness.
 Can your child play or work well with other children?
 Do they have solid self-help skills that they can perform independently?
 Are they interested in learning new things and new skills?